-The global demand for silver increased by 4% from 5,768 million ounces in 2016 to 599 million last year, mainly due to a climbing demand of the PV industry.
-Most manufacturers use solar cell architectures that require the use of a conductive silver paste, making commodity prices of silver a pressing issue within PV manufacturing.
+The global demand for silver increased by 4%, from 5,768 million ounces in 2016 to 5,999 million last year, mainly due to climbing demand from the PV industry.
+Most manufacturers use solar cell architectures that require the use of a conductive silver paste, making commodity prices of silver a pressing issue in PV manufacturing.

-It is noteworthy, that the report makes a distinction between a nominal and a constant U.S. dollar accounting format.
-The latter was used to present the numbers in this report and uses USD’s value in 2010 as a benchmark.
+It is noteworthy that the report makes a distinction between a nominal and a constant U.S. dollar accounting format.
+The latter was used to present the numbers in this report and uses the dollar’s value in 2010 as a benchmark.

-While Mexico remains at the global top producer of silver globally, with 5,397 metric tonnes in 2017, China takes the lead in fabrication with just over 6,000 metric tonnes.
-For the last years, China and the U.S. were head to head as the biggest consumers of silver, treading lead position year to year, by a small margin.
+While Mexico remains the global top producer of silver globally, with 5,397 metric tons in 2017, China takes the lead in fabrication with just over 6,000 metric tons.
+In recent years, China and the U.S. have gone head to head as the biggest consumers of silver, treading lead position year on year by small margins.

-Despite continued strong demand from the PV and electronics industries, investors are wary of a potentially looming trade dispute between the U.S. and China, further reducing commodity prices.
-Improved production methods requiring reduced amounts of silver, or new technologies that manage to substiture the metal all together have had a further downward impact on the commodity’s price.
-In support of that narrative stands that the indicative gold-to-silver price ratio rose to 80 from a 30-year average of 67, signifying some considerable stir-up in the market.
+Despite continued strong demand from the PV and electronics industries, investors are wary of a potentially looming trade dispute between the U.S. and China further reducing commodity prices.
+Improved production methods requiring reduced amounts of silver, or new technologies that manage to substitute the metal altogether have had a further downward impact on the commodity’s price.
+In support of that narrative, the indicative gold-to-silver price ratio rose to 80, from a 30-year average of 67, signifying considerable turbulence in the market.

-The World Bank stresses in its report that the projection is subject to effects of changing value of the U.S dollar, or changes in geopolitics.
-Therefore clear predictions for the solar industry are hard to make.
+The World Bank stresses in its report that the projection is subject to the effects of a changing value of the U.S dollar or changes in geopolitics.
+Therefore, clear predictions for the solar industry are hard to make.